The Gathering Storm

 I also assume that Trump’s economic policies will fail.
 Doing what is right for the US economy is very different from hosting a reality show or running a hotel empire: you cannot simply fire your adversaries or declare bankruptcy and move on.

 And here is where the similarity with Putin and Xi kicks in.
 As America’s economic prospects flag, as Trump will not be able to meet his promises to his base, as the scandals proliferate, the US President will be tempted to rally US opinion around him with adventures in the foreign policy arena.
-Even in the lead-up to his inauguration, this kind of reflex was on display as Trump scrambled to deflect attention from speculation about his links with Russia with overtures to Taiwan and challenging messages to Beijing.
+Even in the lead-up to his inauguration, this kind of reflex was on display as Trump scrambled to deflect attention from speculation about his links with Russia with a variety of overtures to other state actors.